 Max Esterhuizen, M.S.
 '15

-Max Esterhuizen is a public relations writer for the College of Humanities and Behavioral Sciences and the College of Visual and Performing Arts.
+Max Esterhuizen is a public relations writer for the College of Humanities and Behavioral Sciences.
 He graduated from Virginia Tech with a B.A. in English and holds a M.S. in Corporate and Professional Communication from Radford University.
 Prior to joining the University Relations staff, Max worked as a sports journalist covering Virginia Tech athletics.

 Web Communications and Strategy

 Director of Digital Communications and Marketing

 Meghan Williams Spraker joined the Radford University web communications team as a web content editor in November 2010.
 In 2013, Meghan became web content strategist and in late 2015 assumed the role of manager of web communications.
 Most recently, Meghan was named director of digital communications and strategy.

 Meghan manages the “core” site of the Radford University website; assists with web-related issues including site design and development, message strategy, content creation; development, strategy, and maintenance of university social media channels; analytics; usability, and information architecture; provides training in the campus content management system (CMS); and develops, maintains and disseminates university web standards.